 - Fly America Act

 Financial Information Library:

-Discussion: The Financial Information Library, or FIL (Phil) is a web application on the FBS pagelet of CIS.
+Discussion: The Financial Information Library, or FIL (Phil) is a web application on the FS pagelet of CIS.
 The Library contains a variety of financial data extracts (queries) users can run and download to Excel for easier analysis.
 The Library is a shared application that also contains Human Resources data extracts, called the Human Resources Information Library (HRIL), and therefore is also referred to as the Financial & Human Resources Information Library (FIL/HRIL).
 Following are the Folders in the Library that contain Financial Queries:

 - Activity Repts

 Discussion: Financial Services Technology Support provides technical Support for the University of Utah’s financial applications.
 Department personnel support PeopleSoft applications, hardware and software solutions.
 Financial Services Technology Support also facilitates discussion as part of the Business Process Advisory Group, or BPAG.

 Discussion: An aircraft is typically split into two areas of seating.
 First Class seating includes wider seats, more leg room, special boarding schedules and other improved service benefits.
 When our travelers fly for business purposes, however, it is typically most appropriate to book Coach class tickets and to avoid booking First Class or Business Class.
 Travel Planners must also avoid booking immediately upgradable classes of service.